marrsale/neuro/README.md

 For input [0, 1]	[0.9532905467326417]
 ```

-Note that, in this case, our MLP did quite well!
+Note that, in this case, our gave the desired result with a relatively small margin of error.
+Due to the randomness of the neurons when they are initialized, performance can be highly variable.

 ## [Autoencoder](http://en.wikipedia.org/wiki/Autoencoder)

 _Documentation coming soon._

-## Notes

-Due to the randomness of the neurons when they are initialized, performance can be highly variable.
-Here is some actual sample output from a run:

-Note that as of this writing the only gem included is `pry` which is used to add breakpoints for debugging purposes.
-If you don't wish to use this gem, simply comment out that line before you `bundle install`

 ## TODOS